gvachey/Getting-and-Cleaning-Data-Course-Project/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

+The run_analysis.R script allows to get and merge the training and test datasets and tidy it properly.
+The output is the tidy dataset.
+Additional comments whithin the script could allow the user to better understand the different steps.

 ## Getting dataset
 The original test and training datasets are loaded into variables (subject, activity, and features).
 For each dataset, dataframes are generated based on the different imported vectors